jckantor/Ball-and-Beam/README.md

 <img align="center" src="ballbeam.png" alt="Ball and Beam Screenshot" title="Ball and Beam" width="640">

+## Running

+You can open and run the notebook directly from a browser window by clicking on this button:

+[![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/jckantor/Ball-and-Beam)

+This will open teh notebook in your browswer with the notebook calculations done in the 'cloud'.
+This is the most convenient way to use the notebook without installing anything on your own computer, tablet, or phone.

-## Installation
+## Downloading

 The demonstration is self-contained in a single Jupyter notebook.
 If you have Jupyter/Python installed on your computer, you can download by opening the notebook on github and clicking the download icon.

-Alternatively, you can open and run the notebook directly from a browser window by clicking on this button:

-[![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/jckantor/Ball-and-Beam)

 Alternatively, you can fork or clone the whole project from this [github repository](http://jckantor.github.io/Ball-and-Beam/).